Money movement for a zero-trust world

 Attorneys & CPAs

-Authenticate clients and attest to instructions with a timestamped record you can defend.
+Verify clients and bind instructions to their authenticated identity with a timestamped record you can defend.

 Family Offices

-Standardize wire approvals and protect 7- and 8-figure transfers with device-bound controls.
+Standardize wire instruction controls for 7- and 8-figure transfers with device-bound, auditable attestations.

 Corporate Treasury

-Lock down vendor instruction changes with auditable, device-bound approvals.
+Lock down vendor instruction changes with auditable, device-bound attestations — no email chains in the record.

 Real Estate Professionals

-Give clients a safer, verified path through the riskiest moment of the transaction.
+Give clients a verified path through the riskiest moment of the transaction, with a record that establishes trust clearly.

 Why Now